apify/proxy-chain/README.md

 The optional `options` parameter is an object with the following properties:
 - `port: Number` - Enables specifying the local port to listen at.
 By default `0`, which means a random port will be selected.
 - `hostname: String` - Local hostname to listen at.
-By default `localhost`.
+By default `127.0.0.1`.
 - `ignoreProxyCertificate` - For HTTPS proxy, ignore certificate errors in proxy requests.
 Useful for proxy with self-signed certificate.
 By default `false`.
 - `verbose: Boolean` - If `true`, the functions logs a lot.
 By default `false`.

-The result of the function is a local endpoint in a form of `hostname:port`.
+The result of the function is a local endpoint in a form of `hostname:port`, where `hostname` is the address the tunnel actually bound to.
+IPv6 addresses are bracketed, e.g. `[::1]:56836`.

 All TCP connections made to the local endpoint will be tunneled through the proxy to the target host and port.
 For example, this is useful if you want to access a certain service from a specific IP address.

+The tunnel does not authenticate its clients and forwards the `proxyUrl` credentials upstream, which is why it listens on `127.0.0.1` by default.
+Only pass a non-loopback `hostname` if you restrict access to it by other means - doing so emits a `ProxyChainSecurityWarning` via `process.emitWarning()`.

 The tunnel should be eventually closed by calling the `closeTunnel()` function.

-The `createTunnel()` function returns a promise that resolves to a String with the path to the local endpoint.

 For more information, read this [blog post](https://blog.apify.com/tunneling-arbitrary-protocols-over-http-proxy-with-static-ip-address-b3a2222191ff).